 - 1. Annual Financial Reporting: Review the audited annual financial statements, all related management's discussion and analysis ("MD&A"), and earnings press releases for submission to the Board for approval, as well as material financial viability tests and debt covenants. - 2.
 Quarterly Financial Reporting: Review the quarterly financial statements, the related MD&A, and earnings press releases for submission to the Board for approval, as well as material financial viability tests and debt covenants. - 3.
 Significant Accounting Principles and Disclosure Issues: Review with management and the external auditor, significant accounting principles and disclosure issues, including complex or unusual transactions, significant management judgments and estimates, significant changes to accounting principles, and alternative treatments under Canadian GAAP for material transactions.
 This shall be undertaken with a view to understanding their impact on the financial statements, and to gaining reasonable assurance that the statements are accurate, complete, do not contain any misrepresentations, and present fairly in all material respects the Corporation's financial position, financial performance and cash flows in accordance with Canadian GAAP. - 4.
-Compliance: Confirm through discussions with management that Canadian GAAP and all applicable laws or regulations related to financial reporting and disclosure have been complied with. - 5.
-Legal Events and Contingencies: Review any actual or anticipated litigation or other contingent events, including tax assessments or other tax matters, which could have a material current or future effect on the Corporation's financial statements, and the manner in which these have been disclosed in the financial statements. - 6.
+Non-GAAP Measures: On an annual basis review the principles for Non-GAAP adjustments and the disclosure of Non-GAAP and other financial measures. - 5.
+Compliance: Confirm through discussions with management that Canadian GAAP and all applicable laws or regulations related to financial reporting and disclosure have been complied with. - Legal Events and Contingencies: Review any actual or anticipated litigation or other contingent events, including tax assessments or other tax matters, which could have a material current or future effect on the Corporation's financial statements, and the manner in which these have been disclosed in the financial statements. - 7.
 Other Disclosures: Satisfy itself that adequate procedures are in place for the review of the Corporation's public disclosure of financial information, other than the public disclosure of the information referred to in sections 1 and 2 above, and periodically assess the adequacy of those procedures.